cloudtools/troposphere/CONTRIBUTING.md

 Early on it was not always clear what AWS wanted Resources and Properties named.
 These names have been kept historically for backward compatibility (although these might change in a future release).
-Thus, the names used in code generatio must be maintained.
+Thus, the names used in code generation must be maintained.
  An S3 example to maintain the seage of `S3Key` instead of the current name `S3KeyFilter`.

 ```